hbaghramyan/code_segments/README - Kopie.md

 You can use any tech stack that you feel comfortable with, preferably Python, JavaScript, Java, C# or PHP.

 Please don't upload the task or your created solutions anywhere where they can be accessed by the public.

+TODO

+However, one improvement you could make is to sort the snippets by some criterion (like creation date) before paginating them, to ensure a consistent order across multiple requests.

+Also, as previously mentioned, in a production-grade application, you would typically handle filtering and pagination directly in the database query, rather than loading all snippets into memory and then filtering and paginating them.
+This approach would scale better for large amounts of data.